BiologyTools/BioImager/README.md

 ## Setup
 - Install dependency [OpenSlide](https://openslide.org/docs/windows/) be sure to add the /bin path of opeslide binaries to your Environmental Variable PATH.
 By editing your PATH variable.
-- For Micro-Manager 2.0 install the nightly build from [here](https://download.micro-manager.org/nightly/2.0/Windows/) then install [pycromanager](https://github.com/micro-manager/pycro-manager) by running ```pip install pycromanager```
+- For Micro-Manager 2.0 install the nightly build from [here.](https://download.micro-manager.org/nightly/2.0/Windows/)
 - For detailed Setup instructions see [setup.](https://github.com/BiologyTools/BioImager/wiki/Setup)
 - For Zeiss® set the MTB® Api library path to version of MTB® you are using, found in program files.
 - For Prior® download Prior® SDK and set path to [Prior® SDK](https://www.prior.com/wp-content/themes/prior-scientific/download.php?file=13594) PriorScientificSDK.dll